TND/django-files-widget/README.md

-django-files-widget (pre-alpha)
+django-files-widget
 ===================

-Django model fields and admin widgets for multiple files/images upload
+Django model fields and (admin) form widgets for multiple files/images upload

 This is currently a pre-alpha release.
 Not all functionality is there, only ImagesField has been implemented.
 There is currently no error handling built in at all.